CogStack/CogStack-Pipeline/docs/quickstart/index.md

 bash download_db_dumps.sh
 ```

 Alternatively, the PostgreSQL database schema definition used in this tutorial `db_create_schema.sql` is stored in `examples/example2/extra/` directory alongside the script `prepare_db.sh` to generate the database dump.
-More information covering the creation of database schema can be found in [Advanced: preparing a DB schema for CogStack](#advanced-schema) part.
+More information covering the creation of database schema can be found in [Advanced: preparing a DB schema for CogStack pipeline](#advanced-schema) part.

-# <a name="running-cogstack"></a> Running CogStack
+# <a name="running-cogstack"></a> Running CogStack platform
 [//]: # "-------------------------------------------------------------------------------------"

-## Running CogStack for the first time
+## Running CogStack pipeline for the first time

 For the ease of use CogStack is being deployed and run using Docker.
 However, before starting the CogStack ecosystem for the first time, one needs to have the database dump files for sample data either by creating them locally or downloading from Amazon S3.
 To download the database dumps, just type in the main `examples/` directory: